ABOUT

 Why this exists

-The raw database is a 14-million-row CSV file.
-The CFPB's own interface shows raw complaint counts without any normalisation.
+Even within that filtered set, the CFPB's own interface shows raw complaint counts without any normalisation.
 A bank with 10 million customers and 5,000 complaints looks worse than a bank with 100,000 customers and 4,000 complaints — even though the second bank is demonstrably worse by any fair measure.

 ComplaintRate exists to fix that.
 We normalise every institution's complaint count by its estimated customer base, producing a rate that is directly comparable across institutions of any size.
 The result is a single, honest number: complaints per 1,000 customers.